elanbarenholtz/elanbarenholtz.github.io/formalism.md

   <a href="/formalism/" class="theory-tab theory-tab--active">Formal Statement</a>
 </div>

-*A formal statement of the core claims, architecture, and consequences*

----

-### The Problem

-The world has temporally extended structure.
-Objects persist, events unfold, causes precede effects, actions produce consequences.
-None of this is available in an instantaneous sensory slice.
-Any system that must act on this structure --- and all behaving organisms must --- needs to maintain and operate over sequences.

-Not all sequential processing requires autoregression.
-Sensation-local filters --- Reichardt-style motion detection, onset and offset responses --- extract temporal features directly from the input stream.
-These are real and biologically widespread.
-What they cannot do is build trajectories, track content across gaps in sensation, or generate structure the signal does not contain.

-Cognition is the regime that does.
-The autoregressive architecture is the solution to the problem of operating on temporally extended structure in the service of behavior.

----

-### The Architecture

-The brain performs extensive parallel processing that is not autoregressive --- sensory transduction, feature extraction, homeostatic regulation, autonomic control, reflexes.
-This processing is real, biologically critical, and not the subject of this theory.
-It produces the sensory state \\(E_t\\).

-Cognition is a computationally distinct process that takes this massive parallel state and generates a serial, contextual stream.
-This process is \\(\mathcal{G}\\).
-Not everything the brain does is \\(\mathcal{G}\\).
-But everything we call cognition is.
-The move from parallel sensory state to integrated cognitive state --- from \\(E\\) to \\(y\\) --- is what the generator does, and it matches the intuition of what attention is: the funneling of an enormous concurrent state into a single sequential stream.

 The entire theory reduces to one equation:

 #### The Generator

 $$y_t = \mathcal{G}(W_t,\; C_t,\; y_{t-1},\; E_t)$$

 At each moment the system produces a new state \\(y_t\\).
-This state includes everything the system generates: percepts, thoughts, inner speech, imagined actions, and motor commands.
-These are not different operations.
-They are different varieties of the same generated output.
-The system does not distinguish between "I am perceiving," "I am thinking," and "I am acting" at the point of generation.
-It just generates its next state.
+This state is the system's generated experience: percepts, thoughts, inner speech, imagery.
+It is the perceptual-cognitive token --- what the system produces and what it ingests on the next cycle.
+The system does not distinguish between "I am perceiving" and "I am thinking" at the point of generation.
+It just generates its next experience.

 The generated state \\(y_t\\) is conditioned on: